respoke/apollo/README.md

 Apollo lets you add your own plugins to parse message contents.
 You might want to turn a certain string into a link, or fetch an image when a particular string is in a message, embed a video, etc.

-Message parsing plugins are middleware are executed asyncronously, in series according to the `clientConfig.messageRenderingMiddleware` array in your `./public/js/client-config.js` file.
+Message parsing plugins are middleware and executed **asyncronously in series** according to the `clientConfig.messageRenderingMiddleware` array in your `./public/js/client-config.js` file.

 Example middleware: